AdobeDocs/experience-manager-cloud-service.en/help/forms/rule-editor-core-components.md

 ### A. Component-rule display {#a-component-rule-display}

 Displays the title of the Adaptive Form object through which you launched the rule editor and the rule type currently selected.
-In the above example, the rule editor is launched from an Adaptive Form object titled Salary and the rule type selected is When.
+In the above example, the rule editor is launched from an Adaptive Form object titled Question 1 and the rule type selected is When.

 ### B. Form objects and functions {#b-form-objects-and-functions-br}